Oletha Faust-Goudeau: Kansas House of Representatives

 In 2002, she ran for the seat of retiring Kansas State Representative Jonathan Wells, representing the 84th District (inner-city Wichita) - but was defeated by fellow Democrat Donald Betts.
 However, in 2003, Betts was appointed to fill a state senate vacancy, and by a vote of precinct committeemen and committeewomen, Faust-Goudeau was appointed to fill Betts' vacant seat in the Kansas House of Representatives.
 In 2004, she was elected to the seat, becoming the first African-American woman elected to represent the district.
 In 2006, she was re-elected to the seat.

 Kansas Senate

 In 2008, Faust-Goudeau was elected to the Kansas Senate, representing the 29th District (Wichita) -- becoming, upon inauguration in 2009, the first African-American woman in the state senate's history, and one of the only two African-Americans in the Kansas Senate (as of January 2016).
 She is currently Senate Assistant Minority Leader.

-She was re-elected by wide margins in 2012, 2016 (unopposed), and 2020.
+She was re-elected by wide margins in 2012, 2016 (unopposed), and 2020, when she received 71.1% of the vote.

 Her 29th Senate district—predominantly inner-city central/north-central and northeast Wichita—includes most of the minority neighborhoods—and the city's poorest people, along with its richest.

-Committee assignments

-Faust-Goudeau serves on these legislative committees: